thestalkers/policies/sites/com-github-docs-en-site-policy-other-site-policies-guidelines-for-legal-requests-of-user-data.md

 * []()**Public repository data** —
   GitHub is home to millions of public, open-source software projects.
-  You can browse almost any public repository (for example, the [Atom Project](https://github.com/atom/atom)) to get a sense for the information that GitHub collects and maintains about repositories.
+  You can browse almost any public repository (for example, the [GitHub Docs](https://github.com/github/docs)) to get a sense for the information that GitHub collects and maintains about repositories.
   This can include:

   * The code itself